sdadlani311/docker-baseimage/README.md

-### This is a fork of [baseimage-docker](https://github.com/phusion/baseimage-docker) -- 'A minimal Ubuntu base image modified for Docker-friendliness,' modified to replace to use supervisor in place of runit to manage sshd, syslog-ng and cron processes.
+### This is a fork of [baseimage-docker](https://github.com/phusion/baseimage-docker) -- 'A minimal Ubuntu base image modified for Docker-friendliness,' modified to use supervisor in place of runit to manage sshd, syslog-ng and cron processes.